JennaAtHarness/CS/edu.md

 # DevOps Software Instructor-Led Training Overview

 Welcome to our DevOps Software Instructor-Led Training, where innovation meets expertise.
-At [Your Enterprise SaaS Software Company], we believe in empowering your teams with the skills they need to harness the full potential of our cutting-edge DevOps solutions.
+At Harness, we believe in empowering your teams with the skills they need to harness the full potential of our cutting-edge DevOps solutions.

 ## Who We Are

-At [Your Company], we go beyond providing software – we're your partners in success.
+At Harness, we go beyond providing software – we're your partners in success.
 Our DevOps Software Instructor-Led Training is led by seasoned experts who bring a wealth of industry knowledge and hands-on experience to guide your teams towards mastering our DevOps tools.

 ### What Sets Our Training Apart